Poster Printing Service

-When filling out the form, your departmental code (ie. 3255, 3855, etc.) is required unless paying by check or cash.
+When filling out the form, your departmental billing code for FIS/AIS invoicing (ie. 3255, 3855, etc.) is required unless paying by check or cash.
 Fund number is not required; however, it will make the process of billing your department easier.
 Cash (exact amount only) is also acceptable.
-We no longer accept personal checks.

 Semi-Gloss (Satin) Photo Paper

 The Knight ADRC buys Premium Semi-Gloss (Satin) Instant-Dry paper in 36" and 42" rolls.
 Each roll provides 100' of high-quality, printable surface.
-This paper can be printed with full bleeds (edge-to-edge color) with no white margin if the poster has a solid edge-to-edge background color.
+This paper can be printed with full bleeds (edge-to-edge color) with no white margin if the poster has a solid edge-to-edge background color, and your poster fills the paper's width.
+For example, a 36x48 poster can be borderless.
+A 34x48 poster cannot be printed borderless.
 Instant-dry means that your poster is ready to be handled as soon as it is done printing.
 Posters that have heavy coverage (especially black) will require 10 minutes of additional dry time beyond the printing time.